shobhitasohal/PowerBI-PwC-Dashboards/README.md

 ## 🌍 Dashboard 3 — Diversity & Inclusion

 ### 🔍 Business Problem
-An organization struggling with gender imbalance at the executive level needed data to understand where diversity gaps existed across hiring, promotions, and turnover — and why progress was stalling.
+An organization struggling with gender imbalance at the executive level needed data to understand where diversity gaps existed across hiring, promotions, turnover and why progress was stalling.

 ### 🛠️ How It Was Solved
 Analyzed HR data across gender-related KPIs including hiring rates, promotion rates, turnover, performance ratings, and executive pipeline by gender.
 Identified root causes of gender imbalance at senior levels.